apache/spark/docs/spark-connect-overview.md

 Set SPARK_REMOTE environment variable:

+{% highlight bash %}
     export SPARK_REMOTE="sc://localhost/"
+{% endhighlight %}

 Start the PySpark CLI, for example:

-'~/dev/spark/spark/bin/pyspark'
+{% highlight bash %}
+    ./bin/pyspark
+{% endhighlight %}

-And notice that the PySpark CLI is now connected to Spark using Spark Connect as illustrated in the welcome message: “Client connected to the Spark Connect server at...”.
+And notice that the PySpark CLI is now connected to Spark using Spark Connect as indicated in the welcome message: “Client connected to the Spark Connect server at...”.

 And if you write your own Python program, create a Spark Session as shown in this example:

+{% highlight python %}
-'from pyspark.sql import SparkSession'
+    from pyspark.sql import SparkSession

-'spark = SparkSession.builder.getOrCreate()'
+    spark = SparkSession.builder.getOrCreate()
+{% endhighlight %}

 Which will create a Spark Connect session by reading the SPARK_REMOTE environment variable we set above.